cybertraining-dsc/sp21-599-356/project/index.md

 ## 5.2 Scenario two(regional climate dataset)

 The final MAE of train set is around 0.10 and the one of test set is around 0.14.
 Also, the RMSE between real data and predicted data is around 185205.
-Although the predictive graph still differ compared to real graph, it shows similar trends in shape.
+Although the predictive graph still differ compared to real graph, it shows analogous trends in shape.

 ![Figure 5](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/Error_For_SenarioTwo.png)